-Alan Godfrey had been on patrol that rainy evening, tasked with locating a herd of missing cattle in Todmorden, West Yorkshire.
+Godfrey had been out on patrol that rainy evening, searching for a herd of missing cattle in Todmorden, West Yorkshire.
 The hunt took him well into the early morning hours, but he didn’t exactly find what he was looking for.

-At 5:00 a.m., however, his cow-hunting fun came to an end.
-As he drove down Burnley Road, in the distance he saw something peculiar – it was a diamond-shaped, metallic object hovering five feet above the ground.
-It appeared to spin rapidly counter-clockwise, and yet remained completely silent.
+Instead, at 5:00 a.m., his cow-hunting fun came to an end.
+As he drove down Burnley Road, he saw something peculiar in the distance – a diamond-shaped, metallic object.
+It hovered five feet above the ground, rapidly spinning counter-clockwise.
+And yet, somehow, it remained completely silent.

 He tried to use his radio.
 It wouldn’t work.
-He then reached for his notebook so he could jot down a sketch, but that’s when the object gave off a brilliant flash.
+He then reached for his notebook so he could jot down a sketch.
+That’s when the object gave off a brilliant flash.

-Alan Godfrey went back to the police station, and pondered what he had just seen.
-Something was bothering him, more than just the sight of that bizarre object.
-Then, he noticed: The time was off by at least fifteen minutes.
-Of course, even with that oddity on top of everything else, he hesitated to tell anyone of his experience.
+Then he noticed: The time was off by at least fifteen minutes.
+Of course, even with that oddity on top of everything else, he hesitated to tell anyone.
 He feared they’d think he was crazy.

 Now, at this point, you might not be very impressed with Alan Godfrey’s extraterrestrial encounter.
 He saw a floating object, missed some time.
 Big deal.
 Who hasn’t?